MattAgn/LoginFormApp/README.md

-# Joconde
+# Login Form App

-This app aims to be:

-- An example of state of the art app setup we use at BAM
-- A repository where our app setup documentation is tested
-- A repository that we can [clone](./joconde_clone.md) to quickly start a new project
+This app aims to be a demo app to showcase the power of the new [userEvent](https://callstack.github.io/react-native-testing-library/docs/user-event#clear) api for an article and formation at BAM

 ## Setup